Chapter 19 Debugging and Testing

 When you follow modular design, you will often have methods you wrote calling other methods you wrote, which call even more methods you wrote.
 When you get an error, you might not be sure where to look, or what is happening.

-A simple method (a method often reviled by professional programmers, but which is still useful for more ordinary folks) for debugging is to use print() statements in your code.
+A simple debugging method (a method often reviled by professional programmers, but which is still useful for more ordinary folks) is to use print() statements in your code.
 For example, consider the following code:

 if ( any( is.na( rs$estimate ) ) ) {